saubhik/thread-scheduler/doc/project_1_description.md

 * Present briefly how the credit scheduler works (max.
 2 pages), try to explain its basic algorithm and rules.
 * Sketch your design of credit scheduler.
 Show how do you implement it with the provided package.

-   Clearly show when does your design add or deduct credit, why and when does it call gt\_yield, and how to do load balancing.
+   Clearly show when does your design add or deduct credit, when does it call gt\_yield, and how to do load balancing, and what happened to the scheduling process.

 * Experiments